SyrianTurk/SyrianFrancisco/README.md

 </div>

 ## Other Android UI
-You can using font changer third-party apps such as zFont by importing the “SyrianFrancisco Android.ttf” file.
+You can use font changer third-party apps such as zFont by importing the “SyrianFrancisco Android.ttf” file.

  I Don't have an Android other than Samsung